scaleway/netbox2netshot/README.md

 ### Installation

-Gather a pre-built binary or install it using Cargo
+Gather a pre-built binary, deb or rpm package or install it using Cargo

 ```bash
 cargo install netbox2netshot